 Positive thinking, or an optimistic attitude, is the practice of focusing on the good in any given situation.
 It can have a big impact on your physical and mental health.
+That doesn't mean you ignore reality or make light of problems.
+It simply means you approach the good and the bad in life with the expectation that things will go well.

 The Benefits of Positive Thinking